-Whether transporting passengers or goods, the transportation industry relies on the use of hazardous materials to run their mode of transport.
+Whether transporting passengers or goods, the transportation industry relies on the use of hazardous materials.
 Though electric and hybrid vehicles are becoming more popular, for the majority of road, rail, marine and air transport, fuel is still their main source of power.
-Spending most of their time in travel makes maintaining an SDS library difficult for transportation staff.
-Using an online SDS/MSDS library gives staff some peace of mind, knowing the information they need is there when they need it.
+Spending most of their time in travel makes maintaining an MSDS/SDS library difficult for transportation staff.
+Using an online SDS management system gives staff some peace of mind, knowing the information they need is there when they need it.

-Related - Waste Transportation requires that the employee(s) take a mandatory training course called C-12, in regard to the EPA, Environmental Protection Act, Regulation 347.
-MySDS® Inc. offers both an in-person and instructor-led training for this service.
+Related - Waste transportation requires that the employee(s) take a mandatory training course called C-12, in regard to the EPA, Environmental Protection Act, Regulation 347.
+MySDS® offers both an in-person and instructor-led training for this service.

 Experience an online Safety Data Sheet management system that is simple to use and is accessible from anywhere, on any device.Start Free Trial